Module tf.core.files

 def annotateDir(app, tool)

-Return the input and output directories for a specific annotation tool.
+Return the input and output and report directories for a specific annotation tool.

 • The input directory is located next to the TF data of the corpus